miles-frankllin/Data_603/README.md

 The goal of this project is to develop a machine learning model to identify whether or not an individual is wearing a face mask.
 The data used in this model was scraped from [Shutter Stock Photos](https://www.shutterstock.com) and stored in a series of a MongoDB collections.
 Additionally, we were hoping to implement our model to perform predictions on a real time camera feed, although this has been left for a Future Direction.

 # Motivation
 This initial motivation of this project was to scrape Google Images for portraits by race, with the goal of creating a machine learning model that would be able to identify the race of an individual with a fair degree of accuracy.
-We quickly realized that there were several factors that we did not initially take into consideration, namely, the required, and transitioned from a multi-classification problem, to the binary classification presented here.
+We quickly realized that there were several factors that we did not initially take into consideration, namely, the limited storage space provided from MongoDB, and the complexity of classifying images between a total of 6+ groups.
+Hence, we transitioned from a multi-classification problem, to the binary classification presented here.

 # Background
 The United States is struggling to contain the spread of Covid-19 in large part to the debate over the need or efficacy of wearing masks.
 While that debate is not entertained in this project, we aimed to create a tool that could be useful in this divided environment.